Welcome to Morgan Offshore Wind Project

 The Examination closed on 10 March 2025.

-There will now be a period of three months for the Examining Authority, appointed by the Planning Inspectorate, to write its report and make a recommendation to the Secretary of State.
-The Secretary of State will then have three months in which to make a decision.
+The Examining Authority, appointed by the Planning Inspectorate, has written its report and made a recommendation to the Secretary of State on whether to grant development consent for our project.
+The Secretary of State has three months in which to make a decision.

 To sign up to receive project updates, please click here.